noyainrain/wall/README.md

 Bricks (aka Plugins)
 --------------------

-If you want to create a brick, have a look at wall/url for reference.
+If you want to create a brick, have a look at wall/bricks/url for reference.

-At the moment there exists bricks for:

- * YouTube
- * URLs
- * MPD
+Currently available bricks:

- * Volume-control
+ * URL

 Browser support
 ---------------